sarfarazit08/CodeRepo/Bitcoin.md

 ### Course Outline

 1. What is the Bitcoin?
-  + What is Money?
+    1.1 What is Money?
-  + What is the Bitcoin?
+    1.2 What is the Bitcoin?
-  + Why are Bitcoins Special?
+    1.3 Why are Bitcoins Special?
-  + Who Controls the Bitcoin?
+    1.4 Who Controls the Bitcoin?
-  + Why are Bitcoins Worth Anything?
+    1.5 Why are Bitcoins Worth Anything?
-  + Some Great Introductions
+    1.6 Some Great Introductions
 2. How to Acquire and Spend Bitcoins
 3. The Bitcoin Economy
 4. Bitcoin Mining
 5. Bitcoin Speculation
 6. The Future of the Bitcoin

+#### 1.1 - What is Money?

++ The Neurosurgeon and the Baker Dilemma
++ Money is usually defined in terms of three functions:
+    + Means of Exchange
+    + Store Value
+    + Unit of Account
++ We tend to also to care about the following properties:
+    + Divisibility
+    + Durability
+    + Fungibility
+    + Verifiability